toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

 ## The HTML

-If we structure our HTML intelligently, we can use the same markup for our menus on desktop and mobile.
+If we structure our HTML intelligently, we can make the same markup serve for our menus on both desktop and mobile.